nahuel242/documentation/docs/Using Randomness/v2-wrapper/get-a-random-number.md

 The contract includes the following functions:

-- `requestRandomWords()`: Takes your specified parameters and submits the request to the VRF coordinator contract.
+- `requestRandomWords()`: Takes your specified parameters and submits the request to the VRF wrapper contract.

 - `fulfillRandomWords()`: Receives random values and stores them with your contract.